 study abroad experience, or undergraduate research)

 ranging from $6,000 to $24,000 ($1,500 to $6,000 per year)

 Again, only students whose admission application (including transcript and official test scores) are complete by December 1, 2013, will be considered for scholarship awards.

 Cincinnatus scholarship awards will be mailed to the highest achieving students in their selected academic program.
 Based on institutional enrollment goals, additional students may be awarded at the discretion of the university.

 Cincinnatus is not just another scholarship program.
 With its focus on community service while enrolled, students turn their unique experiences, aptitudes, and abilities into a quality education at the University of Cincinnati.

-December 1 is also the application deadline used for most other UC freshmen scholarship awards including most college-based awards.
+December 1 is also the early action deadline used for most other UC freshmen scholarship awards including most college-based awards.

-For maximum scholarship consideration across campus, all incoming freshmen are encouraged to have a completed admission application (including a high school-submitted transcript and official test scores sent directly from testing agencies) submitted by December 1.
+For maximum scholarship consideration across campus, all incoming freshmen are encouraged to have a completed admission application (the Common Application* including UC-specific areas, high school-submitted transcript, official test scores sent directly from testing agencies, and at least one letter of recommendation) submitted by December 1.